KyerHarris/Startup/README.md

 3/29 WebSockets
     I'm a little worried about attaching the websockets to my startup.
 My goal is to be able to have players play blackjack together but I may have bitten off more than I can chew.
 As I was reviewing the Simon websockets I was planning how I can use it to help me make my startup.

+4/5
+    I think this is so cool.
+I hate porting my code so it's gonna be a total pain to change everything over, but I do appreciate the understanding of the HTML, CSS, and the appreciation I can have going forward being able to use frameworks.
+One thing I really think is cool is that the CLI will set up AND setup for deployment all for me.
+I don't have to worry about compressing the files or anything of the like.